-If you've been recycling at home you're likely familiar with the plastic, paper, glass and metal categories.
-In fact, you probably separate your own recyclables.
-But did you know there's a lot more you can recycle from your home?
+If you've been recycling at home you're familiar with the plastic, paper, glass and metal categories.
+But there's more you can recycle from your home.

 For most Americans, recycling has become an accepted and common practice.
 And, for those born within the last 20 years or so, it always has been.
 However, while recycling has been around for centuries, it wasn’t that common in America before the late 1990s.